jaredloftus/profiles/alexsunnarborg_toreview.md

 After graduating the University of Florida with a Bachelor’s Degree in Finance, Sunnarborg spent a year and a half at financial services firm Raymond James as a Debt Investment Banking Analyst.

 In 2015 he founded Lawnmower, an investment and market research platform for the emerging blockchain asset class, and served as its Chief Financial Officer.
-Lawnmower was acquired by CoinDesk in January 2017, where Sunnarborg worked as a research analyst, before founding Tetras Capital.
+Lawnmower was acquired by CoinDesk in January 2017, where Sunnarborg worked as a research analyst before founding Tetras Capital.

 Sunnarborg’s research and writing on blockchain investment has been featured in publications including Fortune, Bloomberg, VentureBeat, MarketWatch, and Yahoo!
 Finance.